borntofrappe/game-development/07 Pokemon/Pokemon — Assignment/README.md

 - pass the table of string to an instance of `BattleMessageState`

 The individual state is then already equipped to show the text.
-What changes is that the callback function popping the player back to the field needs to consider an additional layer, and an additional `pop` operation.
+What changes is that the callback function popping the player back to the field needs to consider an additional layer, an additional `pop` operation.

 ## levelUp

-The `levelUp` function is responsible for changing the stats in `self.baseStats` and `self.Stats` tables (remember that the health points need to change in their maximum value, and therefore in the first table).
+The `levelUp` function is responsible for changing the stats in `self.baseStats` and `self.stats` tables (remember that the health points need to change in their maximum value, and therefore in the first table).

-To collect the increments achieved in the logic of the for loop, I decided to build a table `increments`, and describe the value for each stat. `0` by default, `1` in the moment the dice roll identifies an increase.
+To collect the increments I decided to create a table `increments`, detailing the increment for each stat.
+At first I considered to use the statistics as the keys in the table.

-The first plan was to use a table in which the name of the statistic would be used as a key.

 ```lua
 increments = {}